lachlan-reaper/OpenGL-C-Render/README.md

 TODO: Convert set_basic to defines for the include using extern

-Orignially based on the [OpenGL tutorial for beginners](http://www.opengl-tutorial.org/beginners-tutorials) and [OpenGL tutorial for intermediates](http://www.opengl-tutorial.org/intermediate-tutorials/), later repurposed for private use.
+Inspired by the [OpenGL tutorial for beginners](http://www.opengl-tutorial.org/beginners-tutorials) and [OpenGL tutorial for intermediates](http://www.opengl-tutorial.org/intermediate-tutorials/), later repurposed for private use.

 [libs](./libs) folder to be replaced for platform-agnosticism. <br>
 [engine](./source/engine/) folder contains all of the code that is required for the render engine. <br>